Discrete diffusion samplers and bridges: Off-policy algorithms and applications in latent spaces

 \paragraph{MCMC exploration from the buffer.} In addition to relying on the evolving sampler to explore the space, one can use local search techniques, such as Markov chain Monte Carlo (MCMC), to explore $\ptarget$ and guide the training of the sampler to regions of high density.
 We adapt the methods for continuous diffusion samplers \citep{sendera2024improved} to discrete spaces, although Monte Carlo methods have been combined with amortised sequential samplers in various other ways \citep{huang2024reverse,akhoundsadegh2024iterated,vargas2024transport,choi2025reinforced,wu2025reverse}.

 Specifically, this is done by refining samples from the replay buffer with several steps of an MCMC kernel whose stationary distribution is $\ptarget$ before they are eventually used for training.
-Because MCMC does not require evaluations of the model, but only of the energy function, it is computationally inexpensive in comparison to sampler rollouts.
-The MCMC kernel should be chosen appropriately for the target energy (we explore different options on a synthetic example in \cref{sec:exps_statmech,app:mcmc_ablation}). \cref{alg:offpolicy_w_mcmc} describes the full training procedure.
+Because MCMC requires only evaluations of the energy function, not the model, it is computationally inexpensive compared to sampler rollouts.
+The MCMC kernel should be chosen appropriately for the target energy (we explore different options in \cref{sec:exps_statmech,app:mcmc_ablation}). \cref{alg:offpolicy_w_mcmc} describes the full training procedure.

-\subsection{Discrete Data-to-Energy Schr\"odinger Bridges}
+\section{Discrete Data-to-Energy Schr\"odinger Bridges}

 The bridge problem is a generalisation of the sampling problem described in the previous sections.
 Rather than taking $p_0$ to be a simple, known distribution and choosing $\pleft$ such that $(\plefttraj)(X_0)=p_0(X_0)$ by construction, we take $p_0$ to be arbitrary and learn $\pleft_\varphi$ as a parametric kernel.
 The bridge problem seeks a pair of time-dependent kernels $\pright_\theta$ and $\pleft_\varphi$ that represent the same joint distribution over $X_{0:N}$ transporting $p_0$ to $p_N=\ptarget$ and vice versa, \ie, satisfying $\prighttraj=\pleftphitraj$.
 (Here, we assume that $\overline{\mathcal{S}}=\mathcal{S}$.)